 - Storage boxes – to secure foods from pets and insects

 - Refrigerator – get one if you plan to sell perishable items

 The amount of money needed to start a gift basket business is subjective.
-It all depends on these factors:
+It all depends on answers to the following questions:

 - Are you starting a full-time or part-time business?